 A good start is a day trip to a nearby beach where you and your team and their families can relax, not think of work, and have a good time.
 Set small no-pressure activities that everyone can enjoy.
 Other ideas could be a friendly game of pool, table tennis, or sporting activities.

 Since many of us are still sheltering in place and working from home, virtual games are a great way to improve team rapport.
 Try Jackbox.tv.
-It's an interactive site with lots of virtual games available your entire team will love.
+It's an interactive site with lots of virtual games available your entire crew will love.

 What's your favorite team-building activity?
 Share them in the comment section below.